sramshaw/t_rx/README.md

 4. [G4] Light weight implementation of operators, and where not possible: it will not be implemented (go to RxCpp for that)

 ### Targetted systems
 The project aims at small programs running on micro processors, say for instance a 16bit processor with 64KB of program space.
-There is no desire to provide support for multithreading, multithreading should be added by the developer
-From there, it may also naturally carry over to single threaded apply
+The main behavior will remain single core and single threaded.

 ### Architecture
 The main contribution required to make event handling palatable to small systems is a brutal shrinking of the executable.
 RxCpp will take most likely a minimum of 300KB for a basic implementation, for instance look at the pythagorian example.